Khloe Terae Flashes Full Booty Doing The Splits In Minuscule Lingerie And Bunny Ears

-Khloe Terae left pretty much nothing to the imagination in a seriously sexy Instagram share this week.
-The social media model had jaws dropping on January 19 when she posted two smouldering NSFW photos of herself in the tiniest black lingerie and bunny ears.
+Khloe Terae left almost nothing to the imagination in a seriously sexy Instagram share this week.
+The social media model had jaws dropping on January 19 when she posted two smoldering NSFW photos of herself in the tiniest black lingerie and bunny ears.

 The first shot showed the Playboy Cyber Girls star as she put her tanned, bare booty front and center while placing her hands on her toned thighs.
 She gave the camera a sultry over the shoulder look with her plump lips pursed.

-Khloe put almost everything on show as she rocked nothing but a tiny string thong with a cut-out over her lower back and small gold rings that held together the barely-there strings.
+Khloe put almost everything on show as she rocked nothing but a tiny string thong with a cut-out over her lower back and small gold rings that held the barely-there strings together.
 It also featured two thin gold chains that sat over her hips.
 She paired it with a skimpy black bra with straps over her shoulders and back.

 Khloe gave a nod to her work as a Playboy model with lace bunny ears on a black headband, which she wore over her long, blond hair that she rocked down in waves.